lakylekidd/funda-assignment/Readme.md

     .SetHandlerLifetime(TimeSpan.FromMinutes(5)) // Set the lifetime to 5 minutes
     .AddPolicyHandler(GetRetryPolicy());
 ```

+In order to prevent any errors, the policy will attempt to retry when the following status codes are encountered
+- 500 - Internal Server Error
+- 502 - Bad Gateway
+- 504 - Gateway Timeout
+- 503 - Service Unavailable
+- 429 - Too Many Requests
+- 401 - Unauthorized with Reason Phrase `Request limit exceeded`

 ### Testing
 In order to test the application and make sure the new implementations work, I will be following [this article](https://docs.microsoft.com/en-us/aspnet/core/test/integration-tests?view=aspnetcore-2.2)